mdefenders/mevac-public/README.md

 # Expected runtime

-As Mastodon API calls are restricted by sophisticated calculated and not configurable rate limits, the script may take a long time to complete.
+As Mastodon API calls are restricted by sophisticatedly calculated and not configurable rate limits, the script may take a long time to complete.
 From the practical experience, importing 4k posts/1k media attachments archive takes about 3 days because of the rate-limit bottleneck.